valjean-framework/valjean/doc/src/modules/eponine/tripoli4.rst

 -----------------------

 Most of the TRIPOLI-4 functionalities are now parsed by `pyparsing`_.
-If a new score or a new response in implemented in Tripoli-4, it would be easier for its output to match the exisiting response, or else parsing will have to be updated.
+If a new score or a new response is implemented in Tripoli-4, it would be easier for its output to match the existing responses, or else parsing will have to be updated.

 When parsing fails it indicates the last line and column where parsing